wejendorp/dorp.io/_posts/2018-10-26-recursive-toll.md

 This topic came up as part of optimizing tree traversal methods, but for simplicity we will use `sum` for the examples.
 The learnings should apply equally to any type of recursive problem, although the runtime constants/impact will vary.
+Since `sum` is a single subproblem recursion, we also include `treeSum` examples for how to handle multiple recursion.

 <!-- cut -->